Kubernetes on AWS EKS

 Machines and roles

 CloudBees CI is designed to run in a Kubernetes cluster.
-For the purposes of this section, you need to know that a Kubernetes cluster is a set of machines (virtual or bare-metal), which run Kubernetes.
-Some of these machines provide the Kubernetes control plane as Kubernetes Masters.
-They control the Containers that run on the other type of machines known as Kubernetes Nodes.
+For the purposes of this section, a Kubernetes cluster is a set of machines (virtual or bare-metal) that run Kubernetes.
+Some of these machines provide the Kubernetes control plane.
+They control the containers that run on the other type of machines known as Kubernetes Nodes.
 The CloudBees CI containers will run on the Kubernetes Nodes.

-The Kubernetes Masters provide an HTTP-based API that can be used to manage the cluster, configure it, deploy containers, etc. A command-line client called kubectl can be used to interact with Kubernetes via this API.
-You should refer to the Kubernetes documentation for more information on Kubernetes.
+The Kubernetes control planes provide an HTTP-based API that can be used to manage the cluster, configure it, deploy containers, and so on. kubectl is a command-line client that can be used to interact with Kubernetes via this API.
+For more information on Kubernetes, refer to the Kubernetes documentation.

 CloudBees CI Docker containers